AbdullahHamdanAldassoukii/M.L.human-actions-detection/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  ## files descriptions:

-+run_analysis.R : to preforme the data analysis.
++ run_analysis.R : to preforme the data analysis.
-+CodeBook.md : the descriptions of the output data.
++ CodeBook.md : the descriptions of the output data.

 ## notes: